TaylanUB/scheme-bytestructures/README.md

 This will return a descriptor type object which can be used with `make-bytestructure-descriptor` as explained in the section "Creating bytestructure descriptors."
-Explanation of the arguments follows.

-The `constructor` is the one mentioned in the section "Creating bytestructure descriptors"; it handles the arguments used to create a descriptor instance of this type, and should return an object holding the contents, or payload, for said descriptor instance.
+The `constructor` is the one mentioned in the section "Creating bytestructure descriptors"; it handles the arguments used to create a descriptor instance of this type, and should return the "content" for this instance (NOT a descriptor; just the content; this is an internal field of a descriptor which the framework will populate for you).
+This "content" object can be anything; it's private to your descriptor type and will be passed to the other procedures you provided so they know what to do.
+For example the vector type uses a record that holds a length and an element descriptor.

 A common strategy that can be utilized by a type's constructor, usually in types that hold other descriptors (e.g. vector), is to call